RocmFang/DistGER/README.md

 The evaluated dataset Youtube and LiveJournal are prepraed in the "dataset" directory.

-Since the the space limited of the repository, the other dataset [Twitter](https://law.di.unimi.it/datasets.php), [Com-Orkut](https://snap.stanford.edu/) and [Flickr](http://datasets.syr.edu/pages/datasets.html) can be found in their open resources.
+Since the the space limited of the repository, the other datasets [Twitter](https://law.di.unimi.it/datasets.php), [Com-Orkut](https://snap.stanford.edu/) and [Flickr](http://datasets.syr.edu/pages/datasets.html) can be found in their open resources.

 # Setup